BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 ### DNS

 Like everyone who’s using Kubernetes on production, at some point, we faced an outage due to DNS.
-It was either [UDP failing because of a kernel race condition](https://www.weave.works/blog/racy-conntrack-and-dns-lookup-timeouts), or [musl (Alpine Linux’s replacement of glibc) not correctly handling domain or search](https://github.com/gliderlabs/docker-alpine/blob/master/docs/caveats.md#dns), or also the default ndots 5 dnsConfig, or even KubeDNS not handling peak loads properly.
+It was either [UDP failing because of a kernel race condition](https://www.weave.works/blog/racy-conntrack-and-dns-lookup-timeouts), or [musl (Alpine Linux’s replacement of glibc) not correctly handling domain or search](https://github.com/gliderlabs/docker-alpine/blob/master/docs/caveats.md#dns), or also the default `ndots 5 dnsConfig`, or even KubeDNS not handling peak loads properly.

 As of today:

 * We are using a local DNS cache on each worker node, with dnsmasq,
 * We use Fully Qualified Domain Names as much as possible,
-* We’ve defined dnsConfig preferences for all our applications,
+* We’ve defined `dnsConfig` preferences for all our applications,
 * We use CoreDNS with autoscaling,
 * We forbid as much as possible musl/Alpine